csg-tokyo/jscall/README.md

 Note that you must `await` every call to Ruby object since it is asynchronous call.

-In JavaScript, `Ruby.exec` is availale to run a program in Ruby.
+In JavaScript, `Ruby.exec` is available to run a program in Ruby.
 For example,

 ```